Best VPN For Mac

 Just because you have a VPN enabled doesn't mean it's set up the way you want it to be.

-Every VPN program has its own settings menu, which often offers a wide array of customization options.
-Open that menu to ensure that everything is set up properly.
+Every VPN program has its own settings menu, which may offer a wide array of customization options.
+Open that menu to ensure that everything is set up according to your needs.

 You can also change some (but not all) settings within the System Preferences menu.
 Simply open the Apple menu and click on "System Preferences," then "Network."
 Select the VPN you're using from the sidebar.
 From there, you can click on "Advanced Settings," and alter Session settings, TCP/IP settings, DNS servers and proxies.